 Woven into the rich fabric of the book we also learn about Hari’s family, their lives prior to and during this genocide.
 We learn about the ravages of fear, the accumulating toll of savagery on the psyche of youngsters and adults who have seen so much terror and heartbreak.
 We see Hari try to make his way amidst the chaos of life in a disintegrating country where the only law is who has the bigger guns, machetes and soldiers.

 We also hear Hari’s own story about his high school English, his camel, his trek to foreign lands (and a stay in an Egyptian prison when he is caught without legal work permit papers), his love of classic novels such as Robert Louis Stevenson’s TREASURE ISLAND and KIDNAPPED and Charles Dickens’, OLIVER TWIST.
-But most of all we hear his voice and his storytelling almost as if we were sitting together sharing our thoughts.
+But most of all we hear his voice and his storytelling almost as if we were sitting together sharing our thoughts. conflict.
+Hari is a Zaghawan, a tribe that distinguishes itself with scars on the facial temple.
+It's easy to see that the scars to Hari run much deeper than traditional markings.

 Engel, Jonathan, The Epidemic: A Global History of AIDS *** tracing the roots of the illness logically and without emotion by timeline, groups affected, politics, economics and social mores that impacted the spread.